Haunted houses belong to New England lore as Revolutionary battles or clipper ship races.

 Belmont married Alva Belmont, the ex-wife of his best friend William K. Vanderbilt, in 1896, and she began redesigning the mansion.
 After the Belmonts died, Harold and Ruth Tinney bought Belcourt in 1956 and filled it with their own collection of art and antiques.
 The Tinneys opened the house to the public for ghost tours and as a museum.

-When the Tinneys owned Belcourt, suits of armor stand in a row at one end of the ballroom.
+When the Tinneys owned Belcourt, suits of armor stood in a row at one end of the ballroom.
 People say they’ve heard screams from one suit of armor as the owner relives his death.
 A spear tip pierced his eye through a slit in the helmet.

 Two antique chairs in the ballroom are called salt chairs because their removable seats disguise salt cellars.
 They are said to repel people who sit in them.
 The Tinneys’ son Donald claims to have seen ghostly women dancing in the ballroom.